- Home

 In the UPSC Civil Services Exam, medieval India is typically covered in the Indian History section of the General Studies paper.
 This section tests candidates’ knowledge of the political, social, economic, and cultural developments in India from ancient to modern times.

-Some of the key topics that candidates should be familiar with when studying medieval India for the UPSC Civil Services Exam include:
+Topics that candidates should be familiar with when studying History of medieval India for the UPSC Civil Services Exam include:

 - The rise and fall of the Delhi Sultanate and the Mughal Empire